Original Article

 Abstract

-In this study, a new approach was presented for improving CT images of the lung and specifying further lesions.
+Materials and Methods: In this study, a new approach was presented for improving CT images of the lung and specifying further lesions.
 This will help calculate the extent of damage without human intervention.
-The structure of the proposed technique draws upon four phases (data collection, improving, segmentation and extraction lung damage region and evaluation).
+The structure of the proposed technique draws upon four phases (data collection, improvement, segmentation and extraction lung damage region and evaluation).
+Firstly, 100 patients were recruited between September 29 2020 and July 10, 2022, of whom tested positive for COVID-19 and CT images were collected, then composite technique is implemented to extract the percentage of lung damage of COVID-19 patients.

 1- C. Ieong., X. Xu, S. Kong and L. Luo “Evaluation of chest CT and clinical features of COVID-19 patient in Macao.’, European Journal of Radiology Open,7,(2020). https://doi.org/10.1016/j.ejro.2020.100275.